 Then, with the objects still selected, go back to Modify and Convert to Generic Solids.
 Go down the list and do the same thing for every object, Convert to Mesh> Convert to Generic Solids.

-There is one exception to the Convert to Mesh rule: skip over any objects that have a renderworks texture image applied, as in our LED screen for example.
+There is one exception to the Convert to Mesh rule: skip over any objects that have a renderworks texture image applied, as in our LED screen seen in the video.
 So for example, if I were to convert the led screen to a mesh, our texture mapped image data is completely gone.
 So in this case, bypass the convert to mesh and instead go straight to convert to generic solids.
 Note you may have to remap the image after converting.

 Export as .obj